PZ808/GHZ_numeric/README.md

 As base class of `GHPFieldVectorized (base on FieldVectorized<GHPScalar<Complex>,2>) and HeldFieldVectorized (based on FieldVectorized<GHPScalar<Complex>,1>;)`

-GHPFieldVectorized represents a vectorized row-major fields of Geroch-Held-Penrose (GHP) scalars with spin-boost weights (p,q) on an $$N_r \times N_z$$   grid of $$r,z$$ values.
+GHPFieldVectorized represents a fast vectorized row-major fields of Geroch-Held-Penrose (GHP) scalars with spin-boost weights (p,q) on an $$N_r \times N_z$$   grid of $$r,z$$ values.